Posted by Daniela ● 12 October 2017

 Social media is a key part of any Times Top 100 campaign as it helps you reach a large audience that you might not be able to reach on campus.
 In a recent survey by RateMyPlacement, the top three social platforms used by students were Facebook (93%), Snapchat (76%), Instagram (76%) so it’s important to think about how you can maximise content on these platforms throughout your campaign.

 Think carefully about how you can maximise the reach of your social activity.
-Boosting a post on Facebook across target segments can increase the reach by up to 50-100% according to RMP’s year in review infographic.
+Boosting a post on Facebook across target segments can increase the reach by over 50% according to RMP’s year in review infographic.

 Email is not dead!